 How Much Can You Claim?

 As a car accident victim, you have the general right to seek compensation for all physical, emotional, and financial harm you sustained because of a crash.
+That can include payments for your:

 Medical, vehicle repair, and other accident-related expenses